Maia-Everett/lintian.eu/_posts/2023-11-18-warcraft-retrospective-2.md

 * "When an Orc dies, his soul descends into Hades for judgment, and his essence is divided into good and evil."
 Implying that orcs are not *wholly* evil!

 So to summarize: the human kingdom in this world has generic medieval European aesthetics and a Christian-coded human religion, worshiping God, complete with crosses.
 There's also a Hell, clearly inspired by pop culture depictions also based on Christianity.
-We don't know if Hell, Hades and the underworld are the same thing, but it's probably a safe bet to assume that they're intended to be synonyms.
+It seems that "Hell", "Hades" and "the underworld" are different names for the same place.

 This is not modern Warcraft.
 Not yet.
 This is [Diablo](https://en.wikipedia.org/wiki/Diablo_(video_game))[^diablo] with orcs.